pulpgrinder/sic-transit/README.md

 #### `cutIn/cutOut`

-These transitions make the change immediately, without any animation effects.
+These transitions make the change immediately, without any animation effects (like a movie cut).

 ```javascript
 // Move "#slide2" to the top of the stack and display it immediately.